Chestnut: History

-Eurasia
+Europe and the Near East

 It has been a staple food in southern Europe, Turkey, and southwestern and eastern Asia for millennia, largely replacing cereals where these would not grow well, if at all, in mountainous Mediterranean areas.
-Evidence of its cultivation by man is found since around 2000 BC.
+Evidence of its cultivation by humans is found since around 2000 BC.
 Alexander the Great and the Romans planted chestnut trees across Europe while on their various campaigns.
 A Greek army is said to have survived their retreat from Asia Minor in 401–399 BC thanks to their stores of chestnuts.
 Ancient Greeks, such as Dioscorides and Galen, wrote of chestnuts to comment on their medicinal properties—and of the flatulence induced by eating too much of it.
 To the early Christians, chestnuts symbolized chastity.
 Until the introduction of the potato, whole forest-dwelling communities which had scarce access to wheat flour relied on chestnuts as their main source of carbohydrates.
 In some parts of Italy, a cake made of chestnuts is used as a substitute for potatoes.
 In 1583, Charles Estienne and Jean Liébault wrote, "an infinity of people live on nothing else but (the chestnut)".
 In 1802, an Italian agronomist said of Tuscany that "the fruit of the chestnut tree is practically the sole subsistence of our highlanders", while in 1879 it was said that it almost exclusively fed whole populations for half the year, as "a temporary but complete substitution for cereals".